betsalel-williamson/Programming-Tutorial/Notes.md

 - We need to outline when to use specific coding tools and when not to
 - The ability to meet in person and provide food in the future is exciting
 - We can use GitHub issues to project manage and keep track of progress and work items
 - Providing workshops are helpful and allow those who are looking to learn the ability to reach out to a person for help.
-A lot of Internet forums are percived to be insular and unwelcoming.
+A lot of Internet forums are perceived to be insular and unwelcoming.